-Our dataset includes 3.8 million full text articles published by Elsevier as well as 48 million metadata records from Web of Science (WOS).6 The metadata includes titles, author names and institutions, in some cases funding, citations with the IDs of cited papers, and abstracts.
-The full text of the Elsevier articles was parsed into a common XML representation that identifies not only metadata, but in many cases also provides structural markup for the text, e.g. identifying tables, sections, and paragraphs, and linking in-text citations to the corresponding bibliography entries.
+Our data set includes 3.8 million full-text articles published by Elsevier as well as 48 million metadata records from WoS.
+The metadata include titles, author names, and institutions, in some cases funding, citations with the IDs of cited papers, and abstracts.
+The full text of the Elsevier articles was parsed into a common XML representation that identifies not only metadata, but in many cases also provides structural markup for the text, for example, identifying tables, sections, and paragraphs and linking in-text citations to the corresponding bibliography entries.